All India Bank Officers' Confederation

-All India Bank Officers’ Confederation (AIBOC) is one of the largest trade union bodies of bank officers in India.
+All India Bank Officers' Confederation (AIBOC) is one of the largest trade union bodies of bank officers in India.
 It is an Indian trade union federation representing supervisory and managerial cadre officers in public sector, private sector and regional rural banks across India.
-Founded on 6 October 1985, AIBOC is among the largest officers’ unions in Indian banking, it also represents officers in public sector banks, private sector banks, co-operative banks, and regional rural banks across the country and is a constituent of the United Forum of Bank Unions (UFBU), the umbrella body of major bank unions in India.
+Founded on 6 October 1985, AIBOC is among the largest officers' unions in Indian banking, it also represents over 300,000 officers across public sector banks, private sector banks, co-operative banks, and regional rural banks across the country and is a constituent of the United Forum of Bank Unions (UFBU), the umbrella body of major bank unions in India.